chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

 * PostgreSQL versions 9.3, 9.4, 9.5, 9.6, and 10.1

-  **Note:** The archiving database and the normal database must point to different external databases.
+  **Note:** The archiving database and the normal database must point to different database servers.
 * MySQL versions 5.5, 5.6, and 5.7
 * Oracle 11g
 * Microsoft SQL Server 2012 and later